nschlia/ffmpegfs/INSTALL.md

     yum install libbluray-devel

-Red Hat does not provide FFmpeg from its repositories.
-It must be built from source code, see this guide: https://trac.ffmpeg.org/wiki/CompilationGuide/Centos
+FFmpeg is not provided by Red Hat from its repositories.
+It must be built from source code.
+See this guide: https://trac.ffmpeg.org/wiki/CompilationGuide/Centos

-If you want to build the documentation you will find "asciidoc" missing from the Red Hat repositories.
-To get it use a beta repository:
+If you want to build the documentation, you will find "asciidoc" missing from the Red Hat repositories.
+To get it, use a beta repository:

     yum --enablerepo=rhel-7-server-optional-beta-rpms install asciidoc